CMPUT301W21T36/PhenoCount/README.md

 # PhenoCount
+####PhenoCount, short for Phenomena Counter, is a mobile application that allows crowd-sourced testing of phenomena.

 ### Note -:
 * If you want a display name to be associated to your published experiments, you will need to open up the profile tab first.